Alison Owen: Life

 Owen was born in Portsmouth, Hampshire, into a Roman Catholic family.
 Her parents were Mary Kathleen (née Hitchiner), a Royal Navy dockyard worker, and Peter Ronald Owen, chief petty officer in the Royal Navy, and was the younger of two daughters.
 Her sister is Jill Beatrice Owen.

 Owen's first marriage (other sources simply say "relationship") started when she was a teenager in the 1970s, producing her first child, Sarah, in late December 1979, when Owen was an 18-year-old university student.
 She married actor Keith Allen in 1984, and they had two children together, pop singer Lily Allen and actor Alfie Allen, before divorcing in 1989.
 She also had a relationship with comedian Harry Enfield who was a common-law stepfather to Owen's children.
 She is married to art director Aaron Batterham.

-In 2017, the National Portrait Gallery acquired an early portrait of Owen for their permanent collection by photographer David Gwinnutt.
+In 2017, the National Portrait Gallery acquired an early portrait of Owen by photographer David Gwinnutt for its permanent collection.

 Career

 She first started working at Limelight Records producing music videos.
 Later she produced her first film Hear My Song and a TV series called Diary of a Teenage Health Freak.
-She subsequently worked for Working Title Films.
-She set up the low-budget film division.
+She subsequently worked for Working Title Films, where she set up the low-budget film division.
 Her production company is Ruby Films.